How to swaddle a baby like your sleep depends on it!

 What size baby swaddle is right for my baby?

 The ideal size for an effective swaddle is a 44-by-44 inch square.
 It must be large enough to provide a tight and secure fit that lasts until the startle reflex begins to disappear around 3 months of age.
-We partnered with Gerber Childrenswear on a custom swaddle blanket, designed with the Moms on Call method in mind.
+Our custom Moms on Call swaddle blanket is exactly what you need!